mdlog/0g-social/README.md

    ```

 6. **Open your browser**
-   Navigate to `http://localhost:5173` and connect your MetaMask wallet
+   Navigate to `http://localhost:5173` and connect your Web3 wallet using RainbowKit

 ## Usage

 ### Connecting Your Wallet

 1. Click "Connect Wallet" on the landing page
+2. Choose your preferred wallet from RainbowKit modal (MetaMask, WalletConnect, etc.)
-2. Approve the MetaMask connection request
+3. Approve the wallet connection request
-3. Sign the verification message to authenticate
+4. Sign the verification message to authenticate your identity
-4. You'll be redirected to your personalized feed
+5. You'll be redirected to your personalized feed with real-time updates

 ### Creating Posts

-1. Use the post composer in the main feed
+1. Use the elegant post composer in the main feed
-2. Add your content (text, images, or files)
+2. Add your content (text, images, or media files up to 10MB)
+3. Upload media files using the integrated upload system with multer
-3. Sign the transaction with MetaMask
+4. Sign the transaction with your connected wallet
-4. Your post will be stored on 0G Storage and verified on-chain
+5. Your post will be stored on 0G Storage and verified on-chain
+6. Real-time updates via WebSocket will notify all connected users

 ### Blockchain Verification